Accudio/opera-new-tab-page/README.md

 # Opera New Tab Page

+Extension to change the new tab page in newer versions of [Opera](https://www.opera.com/).

 Based on the now unavailable Custom New Tab Page extension by Sanish Mistry, this uses a workaround to change the new tab page of latest versions of [Opera](https://www.opera.com/).
 Although functional, Custom New Tab Page removed focus from the omnibox when the new tab was opened, something I found made it impossible for me to use.
 By updating the tab rather replacing it, this extension retains focus.

 As the Opera developers seem to continually remove the ability to do things like this, there is no guarentee the same method will work in versions other than specified.